Kendall Cross: Coaching

 After college he served as an assistant coach at University of North Carolina Chapel Hill in Chapel Hill, NC while training for the Olympics.
 He also served as a coach for the Sunkist Kids and the Dave Schultz Wrestling Clubs.
 Kendall went on to become an assistant coach at Harvard University and worked at Merrill Lynch in Boston.
 While in Boston, he founded the Kendall Cross Gold Medal Wrestling Club, which developed young athletes.
-Then After Moving to Dallas, helped coach at Dallas Dynamite, with other Olympians Brandon Slay and Jamill Kelly.
-In addition to help Head coach at Dallas Dynamite (Brandon and Jamill both coach for the US National team currently) with former Oklahoma wrestler, Melvin Lofton, he also coaches at Trinity Christian Academy high school wrestling team.
+Then after moving to Dallas, helped coach at Dallas Dynamite, with other Olympians Brandon Slay and Jamill Kelly.
+In addition to helping coach at Dallas Dynamite, he also coaches at Trinity Christian Academy.

 Family

 Kendall has two children, Kennedy and London Cross, and currently resides in New York City.